Filip-Rak/Contested-Sky/README.md

 # Contested Sky

 ## Overview
-**Contested Sky** is a classic 2D fixed shooter where the player must take down as many falling paratroopers as possible from a stationary position.
-The game challenges your speed and precision.
+**Contested Sky** is a classic 2D fixed shooter where the player must take down as many falling paratroopers as possible from a stationary position - challenging your speed and precision.

 The game is developed using SFML (Simple and Fast Multimedia Library) and showcases a mix of gameplay elements, visuals, and sound effects including soundtrack.

 ![Gameplay Screenshot](extras/gameplay.png)